tekknolagi/carp/README.md

 # CarpVM
 This is a project I've been slowly working on for about half a year now.
 The goal is to try and build a small (and decently reliable) VM from the ground up, learning more and more C as I go.

-Right now there are instructions, registers, a stack, data memory, and the most basic of gotos.
+Right now there are instructions, registers, a stack, data memory, and calls.
+Not sure if recursion works... it should in theory.
+Haven't tested.

 CONSIDER THIS PRE-ALPHA SOFTWARE.
 Things change more than they do in Rust!